Carmella’s Cafe & Dessert Bar

 COOKIES

-a twist on our classic; fluffy ricotta cookie with a hint of lemon and topped with tart lemon glaze Contains: eggs, dairy, gluten
+fluffy ricotta cookie with a hint of lemon, topped with tart lemon glaze contains: dairy, gluten, egg

-a twist on our classic; fluffy ricotta cookie with a hint of lemon and topped with tart lemon glaze Contains: eggs, dairy, gluten
+fluffy ricotta cookie with a hint of lemon, topped with tart lemon glaze contains: dairy, gluten, egg

 CAKES

-vanilla and chocolate cake with cannoli cream filling and frosting.
-Contains gluten, dairy, egg
+vanilla and chocolate cake with cannoli cream filling and frosting. contains eggs, dairy, and gluten.

-vanilla and chocolate cake with cannoli cream filling and frosting.
-Contains gluten, dairy, egg
+vanilla and chocolate cake with cannoli cream filling and frosting. contains eggs, dairy, and gluten.

 - Chocolate Peanut Butter Cake$15.00